pjechris/Akane/README.md

 Akane supports displaying collections of objects in `UITableViews` and `UICollectionViews`.
 Please [read the Collections.md documentation](Documentation/Collections.md) to know more.

+## Navbar

+Navbars like views can be customized in Akane.
+All you have to do is to create a `(Component)Displayable` class and bind it to your navbar.
+Sounds complicated?
+[Head over the example](Example/Example/HomeViewController.swift) to see how you can do it easily!

 # Installation